About us

 Teaching Leader

-She is an associate professor of economics at the Universidad de los Andes and a PhD in economics from the University of Rochester.
-Economics at the University of Rochester.
-Her research focuses on microeconomics, game theory and market design, axiomatic resource allocation and matching theory. of resources and matching theory.
+She is Associate Professor of Economics at the Universidad de los Andes and PhD in Economics at the University of Rochester.
+Her research focuses on microeconomics, game theory, market design, axiomatic resource allocation and matching theory.

 Juan Camilo Cárdenas